m-clark/m-clark.github.io/projects.md

 ---

 Part of my job entails analysis or consulting on various projects in differing levels of involvement.
-I note those here.
+I note the ones I am/was more involved with here.

 # Projects